observIQ/stanza/docs/plugins.md

   - type: stdout
 ```

-The `tomcat_access` plugin is replaced with the operators from the rendered config in `tomcat.yaml`.
+The `tomcat` plugin is replaced with the operators from the rendered config in `tomcat.yaml`.

 ## Building a plugin